nleaf/nleaf.github.io/_drafts/solutions-for-vmware-ecocast-at-vmworld-2019-expedient-enterprise-cloud.md

 popular: true

 ---
 At VMworld 2019, I sat down with Scott Lowe from [ActualTech Media](https://www.actualtechmedia.com) to discuss [Expedient Enterprise Cloud](https://www.expedient.com/services/infrastructure-as-a-service/cloud/) (EEC) and the difference between managed service providers like Expedient and the hyperscale cloud providers like AWS and Azure.

-#### During our conversation, we discussed the following topics:

-* **0:50** – Expedient introduction and the difference between EEC and Hyperscale Cloud offerings
-* **6:47** – The architecture of EEC, which is built on top of VMware’s [software-defined data center (SDDC)](https://www.expedient.com/blog/expedient-announces-vmware-cloud-verified-designation/) infrastructure stack
-* **9:00** – The user experience provided by EEC, which delivers both streamlined cloud management functionality as well as APIs for power users
-* **11:18** – How Expedient supports the hybrid cloud needs of clients, and why Expedient’s telecom carrier beginnings are a differentiator in the cloud service provider space
+During our conversation, Scott and I discussed the architecture of EEC, the EEC user experience, how Expedient supports the hybrid cloud needs of its clients, and why our telecom carrier beginnings differentiate Expedient as a cloud service and disaster recovery as a service (DRaaS) solution provider.
-* **13:03** – Expedient’s multi-cloud journey and our upcoming product strategy focus

-#### During the EcoCast, the live audience also asked me several questions, including:

-* **16:10** – How do you handle clients with highly secure data?
-* **17:42** – What is Expedient’s uptime SLA?
-* **18:37** – Does Expedient run its own data centers?

-#### We wrapped up by discussing the announcements Expedient made during VMworld 2019, including:

-* **22:16** – Expedient’s westward expansion into the Phoenix market
-* **22:29** – Expedient’s largest EEC customer to date, [Homes.com](https://www.expedient.com/press-releases/expedient-announces-largest-deployment-of-enterprise-cloud-platform/)
+We wrapped up the conversation with on overview of our multi-cloud journey and the major announcements that Expedient made at VMworld 2019.
+If you would like to learn more about these announcements or how Expedient Enterprise Cloud can help save you time and money, watch the interview:

 {% include youtube.html ytid="awlLqH1qWok" %}